 Newcastle is the second biggest city in New South Wales and boasts a plethora of tourism attractions to suit all tastes.
 When holidaying in the Hunter Valley most visitors take at least one trip to the city.
 From towns in the valley such as Singleton and Wollembi it only takes one hour to drive to Newcastle.

-Newcastle is a mecca for sports fans and hosts major league soccer, ice-hockey and rugby league teams.
+The town is a mecca for sports fans and hosts major league soccer, ice-hockey and rugby league teams.
 Broadmeadow Track has more than 30 horseracing meets a year.
 Surfest is a two-week celebration of Australia’s most iconic activity held at Merewether Beach every June.
 When the event is not in progress, surfers from all over the world flock to Merewether to enjoy its fabulous swells.

-Merewether and Nobbys are the best known of a portfolio of eight golden beaches along Newcastle’s shoreline.
+Merewether and Nobbys are the best known of a portfolio of eight golden beaches along the shoreline.
 Nobbys is noted for its kite-surfing and Bar Beach for swimming.
 Newcastle Ocean Baths are an art deco masterpiece and suitable for a swim on windy days.

 Fort Scratchley is an old-time defence facility sitting on a hill above Nobbys Beach.
 The views from here are simply sublime.
 Guided tours of the WWII tunnels below the fort are an essential activity.
 The Junction is one of the city’s shopping zones.
 Boutiques and specialty shops offer a diverse choice of clothing and mementos.